 Just make sure you find a place that has good reviews on wifi.
 Most places in the main touristy areas will be fine.

-It’s safe to use tap water for cooking and making tea and coffee.
+You can use tap water for cooking and making tea and coffee.

 It’s wise to have travel insurance to cover medical expenses should they arise while you’re living in Bali.
-I have found SafetyWing the most affordable and convenient travel insurance.

 Hotels, restaurants, and large businesses will usually have card machines but it’s good to check in advance.